|Major John Coffinberry

-On December 25th, the POWs disembarked at San Fernando, La Union, at 2:00 AM and disembarked.
+On December 25, the POWs disembarked at San Fernando, La Union, at 2:00 AM and disembarked.
 They walked two kilometers to a school yard on the southern outskirts of the barrio.
-From December 25th until the 26th, the POWs were held in a school house.
-The morning of December 26th, the POWs were marched to the beach.
+On December 25, the POWs were being held in a school house.
+The morning of December 26, the POWs were marched to the beach.
 During this time, the prisoners were allowed one handful of rice and a canteen of water.
 The heat from the sun was so bad that men drank seawater.
 Many of those who drank the seawater died.

-The remaining prisoners at San Fernando, La Union, where they boarded onto another "Hell Ships" the Brazil Maru or the Enoura Maru.
-On this ship, the POWs were held in three different holds.
-Men who attempted to get fresh air by climbing the ladders were shot by the guards.
-During the night of December 30th, the POWs heard the sound of depth charges exploding in the water.
-The ship arrived at Takao, Formosa, on December 31st and docked around 11:30 AM.
+The remaining prisoners at San Fernando, La Union, where they boarded onto the other "Hell Ships" the Brazil Maru or the Enoura Maru.
+During the night of December 30, the POWs heard the sound of depth charges exploding in the water.
+The ship arrived at Takao, Formosa, on December 31 and docked around 11:30 AM.

 at Takao, Formosa, each POW received a six inch